leithdm/lethalapps/README.md

 **Work Page** includes:

 - **Header Video**: eye-catching, and engaging.
 The user is drawn further into the page.
+Video was replaced with a static image for small-form-factor devices.
 - **x4 Portfolio Items**: big, bold, and colourful, these primary portfolio items show-case work performed by the company.
 Allows the user to see the companies pedigree.
 - **Open Source Portfolio Items**: a chance to show-case open-source projects in a masonry style display.
 Includes links to 'source code' and 'live views'.
 Allows the user to see that the company gives back to the community, and has fun in the process.

 **Company Page** includes:

 - **Header Video**: eye-catching, and engaging.
 The user is drawn further into the page.
+Video was replaced with a static image for small-form-factor devices.
 - **Short 'Who we are' story**: allows the user to learn more about the companies philosophy, and history.
 - **Meet the Team**: allows the user to see some of the team members, in a visually appealing way.

 **Contact Page** includes:

 - **Header Video**: eye-catching, and engaging.
 The user is drawn further into the page.
+Video was replaced with a static image for small-form-factor devices.
 - **Contact form**: allows users to contact the company.
 - **Map**: allows users to know where the company is located.